cnzhikai/cnzhikai.github.io_20250621/index.markdown

 layout: home
 photo: "assets/photo.png"
 desc: >-
-    <p>I am a Ph.D. student in the Integrated Devices, Electronics, and Systems (IDEAS) group at ETH Zurich. </p> <p>My research spans device design using scalable microfabrication techniques compatible with CMOS and MEMS platforms, circuit development for interfacing with the physical world through seamless integration and optimization, and system-level enhancement by incorporating advanced features like machine learning for broader applications.</p>
+    <p>I am a Ph.D. student in the Integrated Devices, Electronics, and Systems (IDEAS) group at ETH Zurich.
+My PhD research is focusing on design and implementation of CMOS-enabled bioelectronic system to interface in-vitro 3D biological models. </p> <p>I obtained my bachelor's degree from <a href="http://en.xjtu.edu.cn/">Xi'an Jiaotong University</a> and master's degree from <a href="https://ethz.ch/en.html">ETH Zurich</a>. </p>
 ---

 ## Publication